atsheehan/zero-to-gamedev/block_peers/README.md

 * [ ] If a new piece is generated on top of an occupied cell, the game is over.
 * [ ] When generating a new piece, any of the seven possible shapes can be chosen.

+## Iteration 2 - Networked Client

+This deliverable will separate the game into client and server applications that communicate over the network.
+The server will run the game logic and the client will handle rendering and user input.
+The client and server will communicate using UDP.

+This will still be a single player game, but I think splitting client and server functionality first will make it easier to add networked multiplayer functionality on top of it.
+This will be a barebones protocol that doesn't attempt to be secure or robust in any way, it's just to get something working.

+* When the server start it listens for client connections.
+* As soon as a client joins, the server starts the game and sends the initial state.
+* The client renders the state and sends any user commands to the server.
+* Whenever the state changes, the server sends the new state to the client.
+* When the client quits, it disconnects from the server.
+* The server can only have active client at a time.
+Other clients attempting to connect will receive a rejection message.

+### Story Breakdown

+* [ ] Server process listens on UDP port 4485.
+When a client connects, it responds with an ACK message.
+* [ ] Server sends the initial game state to the client and the client renders it.
+* [ ] Client sends any user commands to the server and the server responds with the new state.
+* [ ] Server sends game state whenever it changes.
+* [ ] Client disconnects before quitting.
+* [ ] Server rejects connections while a session is active.

 ## Backlog

 * Track lines cleared / points